isomerpages/moe-zhonghuapri/_departments/Physical and Health Education.md

 <p>Participate and enjoy a wide variety of physical activities.</p>
 </li>
 <li>
-<p>Instill in them lifelong habits of maintaining a healthy and active lifestyle.</p>
+<p>Instil in them lifelong habits of maintaining a healthy and active lifestyle.</p>
 </li>
 <li>
 <p>Develop social skills and positive relationships among their peers.</p>